innessa89/Frog_Systems_page/README.md

 Tech assigment for "Frog Systems".

 The "About Me" card build using Javascript.
-Nowadays, React one of the most popular JS library, thats why he front-end is displayed using React.
+Nowadays, React is one of the most popular JS library, thats why the front-end is displayed using React.

-## How to Set-Up
+### How to Set-Up

 To get application running you must install all the dependencies.
-In the terminal navigate to the app folder and run the commaned below:
+In the terminal navigate to the app folder and run the commands below:

  `npm install`

 ### How to Run

-In the same forlder run the following code:
+In the same folder run the following command:

 `npm start`

-This command will open the app in development mode in a browser window ( http://localhost:3000 )
+This command will open the app in the development mode in a browser window( http://localhost:3000 )